Looking for Outdoor TV Ideas? Here's What You Need to Know...

 What Makes for a Good Outdoor TV?

 Full Shade v.
-Partial Sun: Where to Mount Your Backyard TV
+Partial Sun: Where to Mount Your Outdoor TV

 It comes down to the amount of direct sun that might hit the area where your TV is located.
 In a fully shaded area, the TV doesn't have to work as hard to outshine the ambient light.